WPoelman/ud-boxer/README.md

 ```
 mtool --read amr --score smatch --gold <path-to-gold> <path-to-test>
 ```

+An example script on how to use this with SBN files is also included: `example_scripts/evaluate.py`.

 ## Possible future improvements
 - [ ] Support enhanced UD annotations (need CoreNLP binding: https://stanfordnlp.github.io/CoreNLP/depparse.html or keep an eye on this: https://github.com/stanfordnlp/stanza/issues/359) these are essential for certain case markings.